(I wrote this on a different platform in 2010)

 One thing struck me as profound about the series.
-I have been in the UK for a while now, so I guess it must have been particularly poignant for me to see everyone with a smile.
+I have been in the UK for a while now, so it was particularly poignant for me to see everyone with a smile.
 In the most squalid of circumstances, everyone was smiling.
 And not that fake just-for-the-cameras kind of smile, but a smile that extended from the slightly askew teeth up the dusty face into the rheumy eyes, no matter the circumstances.
-I believe that the eyes are the window of the soul and a smile that goes to the eyes, tells of souls that are undefeated despite the situation around them, undefeated despite the fact that those who have taken oaths of office to serve the people are ready and willingly to smash the people’s homes and throw into the street the meagre collection of the people.
-If W2Lag achieved nothing else it de-demonised my people and for that I am grateful.
-I would like the whole world to know that Nigerians are not criminals or fraudsters, but a people pushed to the edge of their limits by murderous, bloodsucking and power-hungry leaders and an outside world that have grown too selfish to care.
-I would want all to understand that at the edge of those limits lies an untapped resource of strength, resilience, imagination and courage.
-God bless all true Nigerians!
+The eyes are the window of the soul and a smile that goes to the eyes, tells of souls that are undefeated despite the situation around them, undefeated despite the fact that those who have taken oaths of office to serve the people are ready and willingly to smash the people’s homes and throw them into the street.
+Ready to smash the people’s bones.
+Ready to tear their flesh apart, let out their blood and throw them into the street.
+But this is about W2Lag.
+Not those who would rather rule than lead.

-Of all the sinners at the table of W2Lag; BBC, Nigerians and the Nigerian Government; the greatest sinner in my opinion (as you may have surmised from my restrained descriptions) is the Nigerian government.
-The government’s reaction to the documentary is irrational, illogical and moronic.
-As for BBC, they do what they want to do and always get away with it, but in this instance they seemed to have inadvertently captured the hearts and lives of people we will hardly ever see on international TV, evoking with clean cinematography and an almost flawless soundtrack the complicated nature of lives and dreams of SOME people in Lagos.
+Of all the sinners at the table of W2Lag; BBC, Nigerians and the Nigerian Government; the greatest sinner in my opinion (as you may have surmised from my extremely restrained descriptions) is the Nigerian government.
+The government’s reaction to the documentary is irrational and illogical.
+As for the BBC, subject to the politics and power of space invaders, they seemed to have inadvertently captured the hearts and lives of people we will hardly ever see on international TV, (or even Nigerian television) evoking with clean cinematography and an almost flawless soundtrack the complicated nature of lives and dreams of SOME people in Lagos.